Upcoming changes for this guidance

 - fathers gave information about themselves – for the benefit of te tamaiti in the future

-fathers were able to explore potential care options within their family/whanau as part of their decision-making process
+- fathers were able to explore potential care options within their whanau or family as part of their decision-making process.

 Supporting expectant mothers to involve fathers